AICONSlab/MIRACL/README.md

     miracl_workflow_registration_clarity-allen_wb.sh -> performs registration of whole-brain clarity data to ARA

     miracl_workflow_segmentation_clarity.sh -> performs segmentation of full resolution clarity data

+Atlases contains templates, annotations, histology and ontology graph info (csv/jason) of the Allen reference atlas (ARA)

+Data contains test data with example inputs and ouputs for the registration and segmentation moduels

 for a detailed description & input parameters please check the respective wiki of each module